 Wives tend to want to talk out every problem, but men can just turn stuff off, and it drives me crazy— me and every other woman I know.
 Eddie is a lot more willing to talk now, but even that takes negotiation.
-I’m always ready to chat in the evening over dinner, after my day at the shop.
+My name is Lori, and I’m always ready to chat in the evening over dinner, after my day at the bridal shop.
 Before, not so much.
 I’m just not a morning person.
 It’s my only opportunity to think, drink coffee, and drag myself to exercise, but Eddie’s an early bird.
 His favorite time for communicating is before breakfast, and sometimes when he wants to discuss a big idea, he hunts me down while I’m on the treadmill.

 I really hate when he does that.
 He’s barging in on my personal time.
 If you’ve ever tried starting a conversation with your husband during the fourth quarter of a football game or, worse yet, in overtime, it’s like that in reverse.
 It can take a lot of willpower for me to get past being mad about the interruption, but I’ll often take off the headphones and cut my workout short, even if I’m thinking, Seriously, Eddie, you know I don’t like talking at 7:00 a.m.!